nickkohli/UnlockFit-iOS/diary.md

 # UnlockFit - Project Diary

 ---
+This diary provides a detailed and chronological account of all significant milestones and progress made during the development of UnlockFit.
+It serves as a reflective tool to track achievements and areas of improvement throughout the project.
+---

 ## **24th April 2025**
 I completed the final polish and resolved the outstanding asset issues.
 The notification icon display was fixed by restoring the provisioning profile configuration and updating the CFBundleIcons entries.
 I verified that the icons rendered correctly on physical devices.